frequency-chain/docs/pages/glossary.md

 ## On-Chain Message

 A Message that has its payload stored on the Frequency blockchain.
+See (Payload Location)(./Data/Schemas.md)

 ## Off-Chain Message

 A Message that has its payload stored on IPFS.
+See (Payload Location)(./Data/Schemas.md)

 ## Payload